 The exhibits continued to grow, and with the help of additional state monies and contributions, PPHM doubled in size in 1967 by opening a four-story addition.
 This area now houses the Research Center, Art Galleries, Pioneer Town and Special Exhibit Area.

 In 1973, West Texas State University donated its former library on land adjacent to the museum, providing much-needed storage, support space, and three galleries.
 A generous $6 million grant in 1986 from the Don and Sybil B. Harrington Foundation allowed the museum to construct a 75,000 square-foot structure to connect the existing museum and the former WTSU library.
-This gift and the resulting expansion made PPHM the largest history museum in Texas, with more than 285,000 square feet—and over two million artifacts—dedicated to preserving this area’s past.
+This gift and the resulting expansion made PPHM the largest history museum in Texas, with more than 285,000 square feet—and over three million artifacts—dedicated to preserving this area’s past.

 Today, on the campus of what is now West Texas A&M University, the role of the Panhandle-Plains Historical Society remains the same as it was in 1921.
 “It is the sacred duty of ours to collect the record of life here and hand this on to the children of the future,” visionary founder Hattie Anderson once said, “and we believe in the future our people will point with pride to their museum and the historical society."